bwunder/anonym/README.md

     anonym &gt;</pre>

 ## CLI Query Store
-The './lib/queries.js' module contains only a javascript export object of named TSQL queries.
+The './lib/queries.js' module contains only a JavaScript export object of named T-SQL queries.
 Review, add, remove, and modify the queries in this file, then import the queries into the CLI's query store document database.
   <pre>anonym &gt; query import</pre>
 From this point, any query in the store can be quickly loaded into the CLI's Batch cache:
   <pre>